 There are two main changes taking place under the Phase 2 of PSD2 that will affect you; Strong Customer Authentication (SCA) and Open Banking.

-From 6th April, some changes required under PSD2 regulation are being introduced to make online card payments more secure.
+From the 29 June, some changes required under PSD2 regulation are being introduced to make online card payments more secure.
 All EU websites (e.g. retailers) that facilitate online card payments are required to implement another layer of security to provide additional protection for online card payments against potential fraud.

 Strong Customer Authentication (SCA) further enhances your security when transacting online and reduces the risk of fraud.
 It won’t restrict current functionality but this additional security step helps keep you safe online.

 Device enrolment is a process that will link your permanent tsb customer profile to your smart device (Mobile or Tablet) which will allow you to provide authentication where necessary.